DanteLore/dantelore/content/posts/face-clustering-with-neural-networks-and-k-means.md

 ---

 This is part two of a mini series.
-You can find part one here: [Face Clustering with Python](http://logicalgenetics.com/face-clustering-with-python/).
+You can find part one here: <a href="http://logicalgenetics.com/face-clustering-with-python/">Face Clustering with Python</a>.

 I coded my first neural network in 1998 or so... *literally* last century.
-I published [my first paper](https://ieeexplore.ieee.org/document/1004548/) on the subject in 2002 in a proper peer-reviewed publication and got a free trip to Hawaii for my troubles.
+I published <a href="https://ieeexplore.ieee.org/document/1004548/">my first paper</a> on the subject in 2002 in a proper peer-reviewed publication and got a free trip to Hawaii for my troubles.
 Then, a few years later, after a couple more papers, I gave up my doctorate and went to work in industry.
 Maybe I'm more engineer than scientist.
 Maybe I prefer building stuff than theorising about stuff.
 Maybe...  anyway...

 <img src="http://logicalgenetics.com/wp-content/uploads/2018/09/Screenshot-2018-09-15-13.11.17-1.jpg"/>